brianvuong8/brianvuong8.github.io/README.md

 ### Education
-Bachelor of Computer Science - University of Waterloo - Sept 2017 to Apr 2022
+Bachelor of Computer Science - University of Waterloo - Sept 2017 to Jun 2022